robertzk/ouroboros/README.md

 ouroboros
 =========

-Ouroboros is an R package for algorithmically parsing mathematical papers and using the contents to automatically write new machine learning packages.

 *This is how the world stood still, when we climbed atop, and saw but all.*

  * Gather a directory of all R packages.
 From the man pages, extract those functions that mention `predict`.